Frequently Asked Questions

 What about drug use?

-Many, many people experieincing homelessness turn to drugs as a way to escape the constant stress from violence, theft of their belongings, and abuse.
+Many, many people experiencing homelessness turn to drugs as a way to escape the constant stress from violence, theft of their belongings, and abuse.
 A safe, stable home is the key to no longer needing this coping mechanism.

 In addition to stable housing being one of the four major dimensions of recovery, ample research shows that housing programs improve outcomes for people recovering from addiction.
 Positive outcomes among participants include decreased substance use, reduced likelihood of return to use, lower rates of incarceration, higher income, improved employment, and healthier family relationships.
+Housing First is the keystone to all of it!

 What about families with children?